landerson02/BuckyWorld/README.md

 - The map shall be oriented on each page load such that the device's location is centered.
 - Dragging a finger / clicked mouse on the screen shall cause the map view to scroll/move around, revealing and hiding landmark pins as they come in/out of the window.
+- Pinching and expanding the screen should zoom in and zoom out of the map
 - There shall be a way for the user to see how many points they have directly on the map page
 - There shall be a button on the bottom of the screen that, on click, pulls up a sub-page\* populated with landmark thumbnails.
 On every load of this page, the location-comparing script shall be run for each landmark. _(note: Location-comparing script must be functioning but need not be accurate to fulfill this criterion)_ The thumbnails shall, for each landmark that exists in the database display the landmark data `photo` and `name`, as well as the location-comparing script's returned value (distance from user) for that landmark.
 The landmark thumbnails must be displayed left to right in order of smallest to largest distance from user.
 The displayed landmark thumbnails should be scrollable horizontally.
 There must be a **way** to exit this sub-page and return to the map page.
 - On click, landmark pins and thumbnails direct user to their corresponding landmark page. _(The landmark page need not be populated to fulfill this criterion)_